maxjacobson/dotfiles/README.md

 ## todo

-get vim stuff working

-but maybe figure out how pathogen works first
+get a better sense of how pathogen works and whether that "vim-sensible" thing conflicts with the vimrc you had